katmore/webhook/docs/phpdoc.md

-    $forks_count : integer
+    $forks_count :

 __

 #### Type

-integer -- number of forks this repo has
+-- number of forks this repo has

 # __